mhollfelder/openvent/README.md

 docsify serve
 ```

-Afterwards, you can visit the documentation here [http://localhost:3000](http://localhost:3000).
+Afterwards, you can visit the documentation via `http://localhost:3000` in the browser.

 ## Current status